AcademyPgh/StarterKit/OSX/README.md

 When it asks you for a password, it's looking for your login password.

+When the install has completed, copy/paste the recommended command to add brew to your shell.

 ## install/update everything else by using homebrew, do a little configuration

 ```console